Robust Welfare under Imperfect Competition: The Model

 \end{lemma}

-Think of a per-unit tax change as tracing a path in \((p,\tau)\)-space.
-Producer surplus moves for three distinct reasons, and Lemma \ref{lem:PS} simply tallies them.
-First, when price moves by \(dp\), holding the instant's quantity \(Q\) fixed, producers gain the consumer-to-producer transfer \(Qdp\) accumulated along the path, \(\int Q dp=-\Delta \mathrm{CS}\).
-Second, the tax itself takes a bite: each instant you levy \(d\tau\) on \(Q\) units, so producers lose \(\int Q d\tau\) (which we rewrite using Remark \ref{rem:cov}).
+Think of a per-unit tax change as moving along a curve in \((p,\tau)\)-space.
+Producer surplus moves for three distinct reasons, and \Cref{lem:PS} simply tallies them.
+First, when price moves by \(dp\), holding the instant's quantity \(Q\) fixed, producers gain the consumer-to-producer transfer \(Qdp\) accumulated as price rises from \(p_0\) to \(p_1\), \(\int Q dp=-\Delta \mathrm{CS}\).
+Second, the tax itself takes a bite: each instant you levy \(d\tau\) on \(Q\) units, so producers lose \(\int Q d\tau\) (which we rewrite using \Cref{rem:cov}).
 Third, as \(p\) changes, firms re-optimize quantity along demand: the value of the marginal units that disappear equals the markup on the margin times \(dQ\).
 Using the conduct identity \eqref{eq:conduct}, this contribution is \(-\int \kappa(Q) Q dp\).
 Intuitively, stronger conduct \(\kappa\) absorbs more of the potential transfer from higher prices because output contracts more.

 We finish this section with some accounting:

 and